 Susan has taught in the USM MOT program for nine years, first as an adjunct instructor and then as full-time faculty starting in 2012.
 She teaches the mental health practice course as well as courses in research and evidence-based practice, OT theory, the reflective OT practitioner, group process, cognition and perception, and level I and II fieldwork seminars.

 Susan’s scholarly interests include improving quality of life for adults with serious, persistent mental illness; developing occupational therapy assessment and intervention with adults who have hoarding disorder; and facilitating occupational therapy students to engage in reflective practice and use adult learning principles to develop critical thinking and clinical reasoning skills.
 She is currently conducting a qualitative research study on a volunteer program for people with hoarding disorder.
 Susan has published and presented on this topic and is a member of the Portland Maine Hoarding Task Force.
 At the national level, Susan is Chair of the Mental Health Special Interest Section (MHSIS) of the American Occupational Therapy Association; she is also Chair of the Communities of Practice Committee of the Maine Occupational Therapy Association.

-When not teaching, Susan enjoys baking, every form of dancing, spending time with her three children and extended family, and crossing various items off her middle-aged bucket list!
+When not teaching, Susan enjoys baking, every form of dancing, spending time with her three young adult children and extended family, and crossing various items off her middle-aged bucket list!